 When Mr. Muratani's story raised expectations to the climax, I decided to actually eat the hamburger of "The Vegetarian Butcher".

 There is no paper menu table in the store.
-A self-ordering system is adopted in which the clerk gives you a QR code for each seat and reads it with your smartphone to place an order.
+A self-ordering system is adopted, in which the QR code for each seat issued by the clerk is read with a smartphone to place an order.

 Since it is a non-contact ordering system, it is also a countermeasure against the new coronavirus.